trevor-the-developer/TheMarketplace/Marketplace.Data/Configurations/README.md

 Configuration classes provide a clean separation of concerns by isolating entity configuration logic from the main DbContext class.
 This pattern promotes maintainable, testable code that follows SOLID principles.

+## Current Status
+✅ **All configurations tested** - Entity mappings are validated through automated tests.
+✅ **Seed data working** - Initial roles and users are properly seeded in the database.
+✅ **Relationships validated** - All foreign key relationships are correctly configured.

 ## Benefits of Configuration Pattern

 - **Separation of Concerns**: Each entity's configuration is isolated in its own class